- Meet the Admission Committee

 Q: What other materials may I submit in addition to the Common Application?

-A: The Common Application writing supplement is optional for first-year applicants (it is required of all transfer applicants).
-In addition, you may choose to submit a SlideRoom arts supplement and/or 1 non-academic recommendation (such as a peer recommendation) via your Common Application account.
+A: You may choose to submit a SlideRoom arts supplement and/or 1 non-academic recommendation (such as a peer recommendation) via your Common Application account.

 Q: Does it matter whether I complete my application online or on paper?